My Note before you read this review:

 A “Sell” call on Maruti is not bad advice – but it’s not personalized.
 You get this info for free everywhere, including TickerTape.

 I suspect the advisory didn’t even take a second to study my portfolio.
-He simply saw Maruti as a potential bad stock in the lot, just like every other finance guru these days think, and asked me to exit.
+He simply saw Maruti as a potential bad stock in the lot, just like every other finance guru these days thinks, and asked me to exit.

 And guess what they recommended me to buy?